 Lumbar puncture, also called a spinal tap, is sometimes used in the process of diagnosing MS. This procedure will remove a sample of your cerebrospinal fluid (CSF) for testing.

-A spinal tap typically takes about 30 minutes, and you will be given a local anesthetic.
-The patient is typically asked to lay on their side with their spine curved.
-After the area has been cleaned and a local anesthetic has been administered, a doctor will inject the hollow needle into the spinal canal to withdraw one to two tablespoons of CSF.
-Usually, there is no special preparation.
-You may be asked to stop taking blood thinners.
+After the area has been cleaned and a local anesthetic has been administered, a doctor will insert the hollow needle into the spinal canal to withdraw one to two tablespoons of CSF.
+Usually there’s no special preparation, though you may be asked to stop taking blood thinners.

 Doctors who order lumbar punctures during the process of an MS diagnosis will use the test to rule out conditions with similar symptoms.
-They’ll also look for signs of MS, specifically:
+They’ll also look for signs of MS, such as:

 - elevated levels of antibodies called IgG antibodies

 - proteins called oligoclonal bands

-- an unusually high amount of white blood cells
+- an unusually high number of white blood cells

-The number of white blood cells in the spinal fluid of people with MS can be up to seven times higher than normal.
+People with MS may have a white blood cell count that’s up to seven times higher than normal.
 However, these abnormal immune responses can also be caused by other conditions.

-It’s also estimated that 5 to 10 percent of people with MS do not show any abnormalities in their CSF.
+It’s also estimated that 5 to 10 percent of people with MS don’t show any abnormalities in their CSF.

-When doctors order an EP test, they’re going to look for impaired transmission that is present along the optic nerve pathways.
-This typically happens fairly early in most MS patients.
+When doctors order an EP test, they’re going to look for impaired transmission along the optic nerve pathways.
+This typically happens early in most MS patients.
 However, before concluding that abnormal VERs are due to MS, other ocular or retinal disorders must be excluded.

 No preparation is necessary to take an EP test.
 During the test, you’ll sit in front of a screen that has an alternating checkerboard pattern on it.
 You may be asked to cover one eye at a time.
 It does require active concentration, but it’s safe and noninvasive.